clearlinux/clear-linux-documentation/source/network_boot.rst

 A script for NAT setup can be found on this `gist`_.
-Be sure to export the DOMAIN and DNS variables to be the domain name of your internal network (example.com) and whatever DNS servers you want to use (8.8.8.8 and 8.8.4.4 DNS can work some situations).
+Be sure to export the DOMAIN and DNS variables to be the domain name of your internal network (example.com) and whatever DNS servers you want to use (8.8.8.8 and 8.8.4.4 DNS can work for some situations).

 Network Topologies